fototo/jfisher-usgs.github.com/_posts/2012-05-30-jekyll-build-on-windows.md

     $ rake theme:install git="https://github.com/gdagley/theme-twitter-2.0"

 After the install is successful, the task will ask you if you'd like to switch to the newly installed theme.
-Type 'y' and enter to switch.
+Type *y* and enter to switch.

 ## Page and Post